-Solar panels consist of a grid solar cells under sheets of extremely tough glass protected by a frame.
+Solar panels consist of a grid of solar cells under sheets of extremely tough glass protected by a frame.
 Panels sit on your roof and convert sunlight into DC electricity.
 Panels can use different cell types and cell arrangements:

 The vast majority of panels sold these days are 'monocrystalline half-cut' panels.
-A few years ago someone realised that you can make solar panels a little more efficient and a little more shade tolerant if you chop the square solar cells in half.
+These first appeared 10 years ago because solar panels can be made a little more efficient and a little more shade tolerant if you chop the square solar cells in half.
 Hence half-cut solar panels were born.
 They work so well they've pretty much taken over the market.

-Pro Tip: There are some benefits to using half-cut or shingled panels over conventional ones if you have shade that creeps up on the solar panels through the day.
+Pro-tip: There are some benefits to using half-cut or shingled panels over conventional ones if you have shade that creeps up on the solar panels through the day.
 Otherwise, don't stress - any cell arrangement will work well.